What do you think?

 - If the patient’s family doctor is not unavailable, can the patient get an appointment with another family doctor at the same clinic to help maintain the patient’s relationship with their family doctor?
 To learn more about how consistently a patient visits the same clinic, view the clinic continuity results.

 - Does the number of patients the family doctor has (demand) match the available time needed to see those patients (supply)?
-To learn more about supply and demand visit the AIM site.
+To learn more about supply and demand visit the Accelerating Change Transformation Team site.
 To learn more about access to primary care services and the choices that patients make about where to seek medical care on short notice, view the emergency department visits for minor conditions results.

 - Are alternative hours and alternate visit types available, such as telephone or email, if doctor office hours do not align with patient availability?
 To learn more, view the percentage of family doctor visits that were done using another visit type, such as telephone or email.